 On the other hand, a vision shows where the company is heading and why it’s heading that way.
 A company’s vision can change and evolve, but its mission is more or less stable.

-It’s a lot harder to sell a product you don’t believe in (and people can usually tell).
-To get employee buy-in, the leaders themselves have to be sold on this vision and mission.
+Remember, it’s a lot harder to sell a product you don’t believe in (and people can usually tell), so to get employee buy-in, the leaders themselves have to be sold on this vision and mission.

 2. Don’t Let Your Personality Limit You

 And while many people believe that leaders are born and not made, experts disagree.
-It’s possible to learn leadership skills and even shift between different effective leadership styles.
+It’s possible to learn management skills and even shift between different effective leadership styles.